Where Was Golgotha?

-Modern archaeology sheds new light on an old controversy.
+Archaeology sheds new light on an old controversy.

 The death and resurrection of Jesus Christ was the most significant event in all history!
 The precise location where he was crucified, buried and resurrected has intrigued Christians for many centuries.
-Of course, the fact of that great event does not depend on locating the authentic site.
+The fact of that great event does not depend on locating the authentic site.
 But it is only natural that Christians would have an interest in knowing where their Savior died—and where he rose again.

 What does the Bible tell us about the location?
 The Gospel writers call the place where Jesus was crucified Golgotha—an Aramaic word meaning “the skull.”
 Calvary is the Latin form of the word.
 Scripture does not reveal the precise location of Golgotha.
 It simply states that Jesus’ crucifixion took place outside the city of Jerusalem, though near it (John 19:20; Hebrews 13:12).
 Jewish law did not permit executions and burials inside the city.

 Further, we know that Jesus was crucified near a well-traveled road, since passersby mocked him (Matthew 27:39; Mark 15:21, 29-30).
 The Romans selected conspicuous places by major highways for their public executions.
 The crucifixion probably took place on a hill, because it was visible at a distance (verse 40).
 As for the tomb or sepulcher, we’re told only that it was in a garden near the place of crucifixion (John 19:41).